-Last Updated: February 19, 2026
+Last Updated: June 25, 2026

 The Catalog.beer API is organized around REST.
 We use HTTP response codes to indicate the success or failure of your request.
-We use also use basic HTTP features like HTTP authentication and HTTP verbs.
+We also use basic HTTP features like HTTP authentication and HTTP verbs.

 The Catalog.beer API can be accessed using the following root URL: